How To Throw The Perfect Birthday Party For Your Dog

 The Party Bags

-Every party needs party favours, and if your Corgi has friends, then they need a memento from the day.
+Every party needs party favors, and if your dog has friends, then they need a memento from the day.
 You can fill the party bags with little treats and toys as well as an extra slice of birthday cake for when they get home.
 They don’t have to be fancy or expensive, but they make for a nice gesture at the end of the event (and they’re fun for everyone).

 The Presents